Field Notes · 07 May 2026 · Ground Up Guides

 "I've sat in meetings where a client had been told their lot was 'ready to build.'
 When we pulled the civil plans, the drainage swale ran directly through their proposed building footprint, and the water line stub-out was on the wrong side of the lot for their floor plan.
 The plans were there all along — nobody had shown the client how to read them."

-What the Title Block Contains
+Title Block Basics

-Project name and address — confirms you're looking at the right plans for the right parcel
+Project name and address Confirms you're looking at the right plans for the right parcel.

-What Each Sheet Is Showing You
+What Each Plan Sheet Is Showing You

 Sheet 01